HadiDadkhah99/StarOfLife/README.md

 ?>
 ```

-# How to check GET and POST inputs (Suitable for api)
+# How to check GET and POST and HEADER inputs (Suitable for api)

 ### Check get inputs and post inputs